Home » Chilean Rose Tarantula, Behavior, Care, Habitat, Diet, Facts

 If the temperature drops during nighttime, a heat mat can be used on one side of the glass enclosure.
 The humidity level in the tarantula crib should be around 65% and should be checked with a humidity gauge.
 The light color of the substrate is an indication of the dryness and misting with distilled water restores the moisture levels.

-What does Rose Tarantula eat?
+What does a Rose Hair Tarantula eat?

 Chilean Rose Tarantula loves to have crickets, mealworms, waxworms, hornworms, phoenix worms, Dubia roaches, and flightless fruit flies.

-- Crickets are a very popular food choice for tarantulas and are easy to find at your local pet store.
-Vita-Bugs crickets have high nutritional content and are enhanced with vitamin E, vitamin A, beta-carotene, omega-6 and omega-3 fatty acids
+• Crickets are a very popular food choice for tarantulas and are easy to find at your local pet store.
+Vita-Bugs crickets have high nutritional content and are enhanced with vitamin E, vitamin A, beta-carotene, omega-6, and omega-3 fatty acids

-- Dubia roaches are also a good option which contain up to 28% protein and can make a good meal for larger tarantulas.
+• Dubia roaches are also a good option which contain up to 28% protein and can make a good meal for larger tarantulas.
 The amount of roaches to be given to a tarantula depends on its size and age.

-- Waxworms and Mealworms are rich in calcium, phosphorus, and protein but due to large fat content, the amount to be fed should be regulated
+• Waxworms and Mealworms are rich in calcium, phosphorus, and protein but due to large fat content, the amount to be fed should be regulated

 Diet Schedule of Rose Hair Tarantula

-As the tarantulas are nocturnal hunters, therefore it is always advisable to provide live food to it rather than serving a pre-killed dinner.
-The spiderlings can enjoy pre-killed food but adult tarantulas like to hunt.
-The amount to be fed in a given interval of time depends on the size of the tarantula and its growing state.
+As the tarantulas are nocturnal hunters, it is always advisable to provide live food to it rather than serving a pre-killed dinner.
+The spiderlings can enjoy pre-killed food, but adult tarantulas like to hunt.
+The amount to be fed in a given interval of time depends on the size of the tarantula and its growth state.
 Tarantula shows rejection of food during molting, change of habitat, and in a state of stress.
 The uneaten food should be removed from its enclosure as it may cause stress and injury to your tarantula.

 How to Handle Your Tarantula

 While Chilean Rose Tarantulas are generally docile, it’s best to limit handling to reduce stress.
-Some individuals may be more tolerant than others.
+Handling a tarantula should not bring any kind of stress to your tarantula.Some individuals may be more tolerant than others.
 When handling is necessary, try to approach the tarantula gently from the side and avoid sudden movements.
 If needed, encourage the tarantula to move using a soft brush rather than your hands.

-One should not exhale or blow on to the tarantula as moving air will spook it and make it more stressful.
+One should not exhale or blow on to the tarantula as moving air will spook it and make it more stressed.
 You will notice that your tarantula is raising and exposing its fangs under stress.
 If you observe a shrunken abdomen with a wrinkled appearance, it is an indication of dehydration.

 What Is Molting?

+Molting of a tarantula is an important stage in its growth.
 During molting, a spider will emerge from its old exoskeleton, revealing a new, larger exoskeleton underneath.
 The process is necessary for spiders to accommodate their increasing size as they grow.
 Molting also allows spiders to repair damaged body parts and replace lost or worn-out organs and tissues.

 The exact triggers for molting in spiders can vary, but common factors include hormonal changes, nutritional status, and available space for growth.
 As a spider grows, it reaches a point where its current exoskeleton becomes too small and restrictive, prompting the molting process to begin.